damirlj/modern_cpp_tutorials/README.md

 #### Pros
 * It outperforms the classical polymorphism in terms of
-    * Tamed inheritance hierarchy, which is handled internally only at the single level
+    * Tamed inheritance hierarchy, which is handled internally only at the single level (place)
     * Easily extendable (OCP), since the compiler will fabricate for each compatible type a new variant
     * Clear separation of concerns (SRP)
 * It outperforms the Dependency Injection as well in terms of performance, since introduces the value semantics